Coat of arms of Oslo

 The female figure on the 1659 seal was reproduced as a motif on several cast iron stove plates produced by Norwegian iron foundries around 1770.
 These ovens found a large market in Denmark, and the female figure was by many Danes misinterpreted as the highly esteemed Queen Margaret I, who unified the three Kingdoms of Sweden, Norway, and Denmark.
 The three arrows were interpreted as symbols of the three kingdoms, and the ring as a symbol of their union.
 The defeated knight was thought to symbolise her opponent, Albrecht of Mecklenburg.

 During the 18th and early 19th centuries, the image kept changing.
 The ring has been shown as a snake biting its own tail, the throne was replaced by a lion, and the warrior at Hallvard's feet definitely became a woman.

 In 1854, A.T.
 Kaltenborn wrote about the Norwegian municipal arms and also described the medieval seal of Oslo.
 He recognised it as depicting the legend of St. Hallvard, but did not interpret the reclining figure correctly.
 He persuaded the city to have a new seal designed, based on the alleged medieval composition.
 Finally, a new design was made by the German Emil Doepler in 1892.
 His composition was also transformed to fit onto an escutcheon, designed in 1899 by Reidar Haavin, at a time when many Norwegian towns adopted coats of arms.
 In 1924, the present design was made, still inside a circular seal, and still with the incorrect woman instead of the original warrior at the feet of St. Hallvard, but now stark naked.
 It was redesigned and its colors defined in 2000 as part of a new design program for Oslo.

 The flag of Oslo, introduced in 2000, includes the seal placed towards the left on a blue background.

+A new visual design for Oslo was completed in 2019, and includes a new simplified seal, typically used on print and signage.